chrismercredi/icons/README.md

 ## About

 This project aims to provide a comprehensive set of SVG icons for electrical symbols.
 These icons are designed to be free, open-source, and easily customizable.
-Each icon is created using Affinity Designer, my editor of choice, as I prefer not to use Gimp.
+Each icon is created using Affinity Designer, my editor of choice.

 ## Features